Neha Bhagat

 Don’t Navigate This Transition Alone

 The changes coming to Microsoft’s licensing system in 2025 are significant, and it’s essential that your organization is prepared.
 To make this transition as smooth as possible, consider partnering with experts who can guide you through the process.
-At Korcomptenz, we’ve helped multiple organizations navigate complex Microsoft licensing transitions.
+At Korcomptenz, we’ve helped multiple organizations navigate complex licensing transitions for Microsoft, SAP, Salesforce, and more.
 As a Microsoft Gold partner and a direct CSP, we not only help you evaluate your options, manage costs, and ensure a seamless shift to the new system, but can rationalize your licenses, optimize your license costs, and offer our bundled services with a global delivery model at up to 30% less price.
 Contact us today for a complimentary licensing audit to start your journey on rationalizing and optimizing your licenses.